SDA-SE/mongodb-operator/README.md

 # MongoDB Operator

----

-**DRAFT**

-This project is a draft version and may become a useful tool in the future.

----

 A Kubernetes Operator that creates users and databases in existing MongoDB clusters based on a custom resource.

-## Development

-TODO

 ## Local Deployment